 Here we are looking at two different states of the gas, state 1 and state 2.
 Therefore we will use the following form of the combined gas law.

 The first step is to determine the variables we know.
-Pressure, temperature, and volume are given for the original state 1.
-And pressure and temperature are given for state 2 because standard temperature and pressure are defined as 760 mmHg and 273K.
-The only variable we don’t know is volume 2, which is what we need to solve for.
+The problem gives us pressure, temperature, and volume for the original state 1.
+Further, we have pressure and temperature for state 2 as 760 mmHg and 273K.
+The only variable we don’t know is volume 2, which is what we then solve for.

 To make the math simpler, let us rearrange the equation to solve for V2 before plugging in values.
 To do this, we multiply both sides by T2 and then divide by P2.